QUICK ESCAPE FROM SITE

 (See: What is Sexual Harassment, StopVAW, The Advocates for Human Rights.

-Workplace laws should also reflect the General Principles for sexual harassment laws discussed in that section)
+Workplace laws should also reflect the Core elements of sexual harassment legislation discussed in that section)

 Legal definitions should cover all work-related activities as well as a wide array of work-based relationships, not solely supervisors harassing employees.